rss logo

 Screenshot of Group Policy editor showing the 'Allow installation of devices that match any of these device IDs' window with a specific USB hardware ID entered and the OK button highlighted.

-Exceptions with device instance IDs
+Exceptions with Device Instance IDs

 Screenshot of USB device properties window showing hardware IDs under the 'Details' tab for a Voyager GT 3.0 device.